6 Min Read

 Laws introduced last year aimed at preventing the use of insider information and other forms of market manipulation did not go far enough and they are now proposing to toughen them up.

-specify that such trading is illegal and this means they are
+Unlike in the United States, the existing rules do not specify that such trading is illegal and this means they are open to interpretation.

 The EU says its proposals will tighten the broader rules.

 "Under EU rules, manipulation of EU power markets is expressly forbidden," Stefaan de Rynck, a European Commission spokesman said.